amazonniches/amazonniches.github.io/archive/index.md

   {% assign totalwords = totalwords | plus: wordcount %}
 {% endfor %}

 Archive of our entire site.
-All posts totalling {{ totalwords }} arranged in chronological order.
+All posts totalling {{ totalwords }} words arranged in chronological order.
 Includes reviews, news, and random quirks.

 <div id="archive">
 {% for post in site.posts %}